-Another advantage with BYOD is corporate savings.
+Another advantage of BYOD is corporate savings.
 This comes from several avenues.
-For one thing, BYOD means that the company does not have to spend for employee devices.
+For one thing, BYOD means that the company does not have to spend on employee devices.
 Working outside the office can also mean relevant savings from overhead office expenditure.

 Disadvantages of BYOD

 The number one issue with BYOD is security.
 A personal device is very open to infiltration.
 This not only pertains to possible access by people who aren’t members of the organization.
 Ideally, strict password complexity implementation can address this.
 Infiltration can happen unknowingly through applications and network connections.

 And the security issue is two-way.
 BYOD also allows companies to spy on their employees.
 They can access and delete personal data, see their online activity, and leverage private information against them.